openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `desc`: Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework or the OpenId Connect Provider.

 `url`: REQUIRED.
 OAuth 2.0 resource endpoint from which the document can be retrieved.
 Providers MUST protect this endpoint.
 The endpoint URL MUST return the document whose cryptographic hash matches the value given in the `digest` element.
 `access_token`: OPTIONAL.
 Access Token enabling retrieval of the document from the given `url` by using the OAuth 2.0 Bearer Token Usage [@!RFC6750] protocol.
-The document SHOULD be requested using the Authorization Request header field and Providers MUST support this method.
-If the Access Token is not available, RPs MAY use the Access Token issued by the OpenId Connect Provider in the Token Response.
-Alternatively the RP may need to retrieve the Access Token out of band or use an Access Token that was pre-negotiated between the Provider and RP, or the Provider MAY reauthenticate the End-User and/or reauthorize the RP.
+The document MUST be requested using the Authorization Request header field and Providers MUST support this method.
+If the Access Token is not available, RPs MUST use the Access Token issued by the OpenId Connect Provider in the Token Response.
 `expires_in`: OPTIONAL.
 If a specific `access_token`for accessing the `url` is given, this integer value represents the number of seconds the `access_token` is valid.
 `digest`: JSON object representing a cryptographic hash of the document content.
 The JSON object has the following elements: